UbiHome/ubihome.github.io/docs/getting_started/index.md

     5. To persistently run the executable install it as a service:

         ``` bash
-        sudo ./oshome install
+        sudo ./ubihome install
         # The CLI will ask you where to install it.
 (You can just hit enter to install it in the default location)
         ?
-Where do you want to install OSHome? (/usr/bin/oshome)
+Where do you want to install UbiHome? (/usr/bin/ubihome)
         ```

         > If you do this more often you can add the --install-path flag to the command to specify the path for the installation.
 Instead of the CLI asking for it.